 - Look out for friends at parties or where alcohol is involved to ensure everyone arrives and leaves together.

 - Work to bring an education program to your class or group.

 - Hang a Green Dot poster on your door.

 - Hang an “I’m Green Dot Trained” placard on your door.

 Need Something to do at Your Next Organization Meeting or Retreat?

 Our Green Dot Facilitators are available to speak at your upcoming meetings and retreats.
-We are available to do basic presentations for your organization which last from 15 minutes to 1 hour and 45 minutes.
-We are also happy to tailor a Green Dot Bystander Training just for your group!
-If you would like more information about either of these options, email the Green Dot Coordinator at firstname.lastname@example.org.
+We are available to do basic presentations for your organization or tailor a Green Dot Bystander Training just for your group!
+If you would like more information about either of these options, contact Jazmin Jones in the Health Promotion office at 979-862-9110 or email email@example.com.
 If you are ready to request a presentation or training now, go ahead and use our online request form.

 Reporting an Incident of Power-Based Personal Violence

 Even with our efforts to end power-based personal violence, we recognize that incidents of sexual assault, sexual harassment, stalking, dating violence, and domestic violence involving our students or another member of the Texas A&M community happen.
-If you would like to report an incident of power-based personal violence, you can file a Tell Somebody Report online which can be anonymous, or call the Offices of the Dean of Student Life at 979.845.3111.
+If you would like to report an incident of power-based personal violence, you can file a Tell Somebody Report online which can be anonymous.
+If you would like to speak with someone about concern for a student, faculty, or staff member, contact:

-Please visit the link below for a list of reporting options, survivor rights, and resources for the Texas A&M campus.
+Please click here for a list of reporting options, survivor rights, and resources for the Texas A&M campus.